 We all have different financial goals.
 But whether you’re a journalist in Massachusetts who wants to pay off student loans, or a farmer in California who wants to save up enough money for that much-needed vacation, setting a budget is a good way to reach them.
-And since one of our own goals here at Climb Credit is to help people improve their financial situations, we’ve gathered a list of some popular budgeting apps and methods so you can find the one that best fits your life!
+And since here at Climb we strive to help people reach their goals in a financially responsible way, we’ve gathered a list of some popular budgeting apps and methods so you can find the one that best fits your life!

 Our first, longest-running (it was founded in 2006), and arguably most well-known budgeting tool is Mint.
 With this, you can add your bank information to automatically track expenses across various accounts, create spending categories and goals for yourself, and receive alerts when you get too near your budget limit.
 While this app doesn’t offer much analysis when it comes to your spending, it can provide a good financial snapshot.
 And as an added bonus: users can access their free credit score, which is something you definitely want to be aware of!